 myelodysplasia (also called "preleukemia"); or

 a latex allergy.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of pegfilgrastim on the baby.

 It may not be safe to breast-feed while using this medicine.
 Ask your doctor about any risk.

 How should I use Fulphila?

-Fulphila is injected under the skin, usually once per chemotherapy cycle.
+Fulphila is injected under the skin.
 A healthcare provider may teach you how to properly use the medication by yourself.

 Prepare your injection only when you are ready to give it.
 Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
 Call your pharmacist for new medicine.

 Carefully follow your doctor's instructions when giving Fulphila to a child who weighs less than 99 pounds (45 kilograms).
 The correct dose for a child this size cannot be accurately measured using the prefilled syringe.